mapschool/mapschool/README.md

 Raster & vector analysis as aggregation & transformation

-#### From Raster to Vector and Back
+#### Vector to Raster

 It's possible to move between the two types of map data, as disparate as they might seem, and it's actually quite common: it's just not direct.

-Typically vector data always becomes raster when it is displayed: computer screens and printers operate on the level of pixels, not lines or shapes.
+Typically vector data always becomes raster - what we call 'rasterized' or 'rendered' when it is displayed: computer screens and printers operate on the level of pixels, not lines or shapes.
 This conversion is imperfect: remember that vector data is not pixel-based, so you can never zoom in and see fuzzy features.
 Thus, generally, when vector data is converted into a raster format, you can't transform that raster representation back into exactly the source.

 Sometimes we convert vector data to raster ahead of time - in order to run some kinds of analysis, it's easier to do the math on a pixel basis.

-The statistical and informative properties of analysis
+#### Raster to Vector

+Likewise, raster data can be vectorized in a number of ways.
+On raster satellite images of the earth, people draw, or 'trace', lines for streets, points for houses, or polygons for buildings.
+This lets us have a version of the data upon which we can do more things - you can figure out driving routes from vector data of streets, but can't do that with a satellite image of streets.

+#### Simulation

+With geographic data, it's possible to simulate certain natural processes, and this simulation is a big part of what working mappers do.
+Given elevation data for a mountain range, it's possible to simulate highlights and shadows for those mountains in light, in a process called hillshading.

+More complex processes are also possible, like determining where water will collect after rainfall, in a process called a watershed, or determining everywhere on the map that will be viewable if you're standing at a mountaintop, called a 'viewshed'.

+#### Aggregation

 How analysis works and breaks